lpiedade/markdown-translator/README.md

 ### Use as binaries
 > Run markdown-translator without Node environment

-- Update config.json with your Azure Text Translate API.
+- Update config.json with your AWS credential.
 - Run `npm run dist:mac` to build for macos and `npm run dist:win` for windows.
 - Run the dist binary files like cli, e.g, `./markdown-translator translate --src README.md --dest README.zh.md --to zh`